alptekinkarabacak/BIL142/Pointers_References/Pointers_References.md

 ```
 In the example above foo and bar pointers point same address.

-Dont remember integer pointer typed value needs an integer to point, or a double pointer typed value needs a double.
+Dont forget integer pointer typed value needs an integer to point, or a double pointer typed value needs a double.
 ```
 #include <iostream>
 using namespace std;
-#include "Test.h"

 int main()
 {